RenanM05/AdvancedPython2022/FinalProject/MyQRPackage/README.md

 ```

 >> Travis CI
-Done, and the hidden `.travi.yml` file is updated inside `MyQRPackage`
+It is a hidden file called `.travi.yml`.
+This file is updated inside `MyQRPackage`

 ## Testing folder